eaglejs/timekeeper/README.md

 i.e., `ruby deltek-timesheet.rb time=8`

 This will start up the selenium webdriver and open up Unisys's deltek url and input your credentials, and do your timesheet.
-For now, if you work at CBP, (this part is being developed) it will also log into that system and input the time as well.
+If you work at CBP, (this part is now being developed) it will eventually also log into that system and input the time as well.

-## But eaglejs, you have to put in a two-step verification!??
+## But eaglejs, you have to put in a two-step verification code!??
-Yes, that's why I said earlier that this is a one or two-step process, but all you have to do is reply to the text message and it will do the rest.
+Yes unfortunately, you do...
+That's why I said earlier that this is a one or two-step process, but all you have to do is reply to the text message and it will do the rest.
 Sorry, it's not 100% one-step, but it's the best I can do.
 I you have better ideas to get around this, I will love to hear them. :)